- This post contains affiliate links. Read more here.

 - A total of 524 reports of DCM were reported, the majority of which were reported after the notification of the FDA’s investigation.

 - The reports spanned a wide range of breeds, not only large and giant breeds that are known to have a genetic predisposition to DCM.
 (It also included a handful of cats.)

 - In cases where dogs ate a single primary diet, 90% of cases were fed a grain-free diet, and a large proportion contained peas and/or lentils as main ingredients.

 Though the FDA has yet to issue an official statement regarding the safety of grain-free diets for dogs, pet experts like Freeman suggest that “the apparent link between BEG diets and DCM may be due to ingredients used to replace grains in grain-free diets but may also be due to other common ingredients such as exotic meats, vegetables, and fruits.”

 However, just because grain-free pet food is getting a second look these days, doesn’t mean that all grain-free diets are bad.
 Your dog might have sensitivities or preferences that could make a grain-free formula a good idea.
 If you are considering a change to your dog’s diet for their health, or you suspect your pet has a food allergy, always consult with your vet to ensure it’s right for your individual dog.

 What to Look for in a Food for Large-Breed Dogs

-Large-breed dog foods tend to be lower in calories than small-breed diets but should still provide for your dog’s basic needs for protein, fat, and essential nutrients.
+Dog food for large breeds tend to be lower in calories than diets for small-breed dogs but should still provide for your dog’s basic needs for protein, fat, and essential nutrients.

-Here are some things to look for in a good large-breed dog food:
+Here are some things to look for in a good quality large-breed dog food: